Bunny Austin: Personal

 Austin's autobiography, written with his wife, A Mixed Double, was published in 1969.

-After a serious fall in 1995, Austin moved to a nursing home at Coulsdon, London.
+After a serious fall in 1995, Austin moved to a nursing home in Coulsdon, London.
 He died in 2000 on his 94th birthday.
 His grave is in the village churchyard of Stoke St Gregory in Somerset.
 Just 56 days before his death, Austin had joined other past Wimbledon champions and finalists on Wimbledon's Centre Court for a pre-millennium parade of champions.

 Austin was inducted into the International Tennis Hall of Fame at Newport, Rhode Island, in 1997.

 A biographical novel was published about Austin in October 2012, by Gregory Wilkin, entitled The Rabbit's Suffering Changes: Based on the True Story of Bunny Austin, the Last British Man—Until Murray—to Play in the Finals of Wimbledon.

 His sister Joan Austin was also a tennis player.